Once upon a time there was a box...

 data such as temperatures, pressures, UV and GPS information during flight.

-The yellow square logo shows the box in the direction of flight and tries to explain our vision:
+The yellow square logo shows the box in the direction of flight.

 An ephemeral success...